Asheq/public-notes/vim/insert-mode.md

 # Interesting keys in Insert mode
-- <S-Left>        cursor one word back (like "b" command)
+- `<S-Left>`        cursor one word back (like "b" command)
-- <S-Right>       cursor one word forward (like "w" command)
+- `<S-Right>`       cursor one word forward (like "w" command)

-- CTRL-]          trigger abbreviation, without inserting a character
+- `CTRL-]`          trigger abbreviation, without inserting a character

-- CTRL-A          insert previously inserted text
+- `CTRL-A`          insert previously inserted text

-- CTRL-G j        cursor one line down, insert start column
+- `CTRL-G j`        cursor one line down, insert start column
-- CTRL-G CTRL-J   cursor one line down, insert start column
+- `CTRL-G CTRL-J`   cursor one line down, insert start column
-- CTRL-G k        cursor one line up, insert start column
+- `CTRL-G k`        cursor one line up, insert start column
-- CTRL-G CTRL-K   cursor one line up, insert start column
+- `CTRL-G CTRL-K`   cursor one line up, insert start column

 # Notes
 - Many keys in Insert mode close the current undo sequence, including `<Left>` and `<Right>`.
 In this way, they act like `CTRL-G u`.
 For all such keys, see `:h ins-special-special`.
-The text inserted since the last time a key from this set was pressed is placed in the `.` register (and is thus used by `CTRL-A` in Insert mode) and becomes the change (specifically a text insertion with `i` command) that is repeated with `.` repeat command in Normal mode.
+The text inserted since the last time a key from this set was pressed is placed in the `.` register (and is thus used by `CTRL-A` in Insert mode) and becomes the change that is repeated with `.` repeat command in Normal mode.
+Specifically, the change is saved as a text insertion with the `i` command.
     - Note that these are separate concepts:
         - Undo sequences and associated `u` / `CTRL-R` commands
         - The `.` register and associated `CTRL-A` Insert mode command
-        - Normal mode `.` repeat command
+        - The Normal mode `.` repeat command

-- Triggering abbrevitations
+- Abbreviations
+    - An abbreviation is triggered when:
-    - Characters that are not part of `'iskeyword'` trigger an abbreviation when inserted
+        - A character that is not part of `'iskeyword'` is inserted
             - This usually includes characters like:
                 - ` ` (Space character)
                 - `/`
                 - `.`
-            - Newline (whatever character is inserted by `<Enter>` key)
+                - Newline character (whatever character is inserted by the `<Enter>` key)
-        - Press `CTRL-V {char}` to enter one of these characters without triggering an abbreviation
-    - Exiting Insert mode with `<Esc>` or `CTRL-[` triggers an abbreviation
+        - Insert mode is exited with `<Esc>` or `CTRL-[`
+        - `CTRL-]` is pressed
+    - An abbreviation is not triggered when:
-    - Exiting Insert mode with `CTRL-C` does not trigger an abbreviation
+        - Insert mode is exited with `CTRL-C`
-    - `CTRL-]` triggers an abbreviation without inserting another character
+        - `CTRL-V {char}` is pressed even if `{char}` is not a part of `'iskeyword'`

 - Press `CTRL-J` (instead of `<Enter>`) to insert a newline without having the `<Enter>` key get "eaten" by the coc.nvim PUM when it is visible